Kiran1689/pulstack/README.md

 - `logs:*` – For any logging resources created by Pulumi or AWS services.
 - `sts:GetCallerIdentity` – Used by Pulumi to identify the active IAM user.

-4. GitHub Token (for GitHub Pages)
+4. GitHub Token
-Create a Personal Access Token with `repo` and `delete` permission enabled.
+(for GitHub Pages only, You can skip this if you want to deploy on AWS S3) Create a Personal Access Token(Classic) with `repo` and `delete` permission enabled.

 ## 🚀 Quick Start